Authentication

 Save SSH key pair

-So far, we were able to create SSH keys in a native PuTTY format.
-The public key should be placed on the remote server, and since the SSH service of mc2 is based on OpenSSH, the key will have to be converted to OpenSSH format.
+So far, we were able to create SSH keys in native PuTTY format.
+However, since the SSH service of mc2 is based on OpenSSH, the public key must be converted to OpenSSH format.

-The id_ed25519_mylaptop.pub file is your public key in OpenSSH format.
+The id_ed25519.pub file is your public key in OpenSSH format.
 Provide this key when requesting access to mc2 (and never send the private key).

 Mind that the above only describes how to setup a pair of keys.
 You should now move to step 2 to (request the registration of the keys).